L1NNA/Information/instruction_server.md

 [Source](https://stackoverflow.com/questions/53004311/how-to-add-conda-environment-to-jupyter-lab)

 ### Removing an added Environment
-If you decide you no longer want a conda environment simply deleting it should remove the linked jupyter notebook launcher.
-It it persists, however, you can type `jupyter kernelspec list` into the JupyterLab console to list avaliable kernels and remove the unwanted
+If you decide you no longer want a Conda environment simply deleting it should remove the linked Jupyter notebook launcher.
+It it persists, however, you can type
+`jupyter kernelspec list`

-one with `jupyter kernelspec uninstall unwanted-kernel`.
+into the JupyterLab console to list avaliable kernels and remove the unwanted one with `jupyter kernelspec uninstall unwanted-kernel`

 [Source](https://stackoverflow.com/questions/42635310/remove-kernel-on-jupyter-notebook)